foremanlb/Pokecard-Info/README.md

 Added animated buttons to create more aesthetics.

 Made link open in new tab so as to not lose place on page.

+Added Symbols to the set names in card details to assist mobile users that can't see them on the cards.